01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day3.md

 ## Correction

 1. This question is validated if the plot reproduces the plot in the image.
 It has to contain a title, an x-axis name and an y-axis name.
-You should also observe that  the older people are the bigger the number of children is.
+You should also observe that the older people are, the the more children they have.

 ![alt text][logo_ex2]